-You should also avoid discussing fault when going over the facts with the other driver.
-Only speak with your lawyer and the police about the details of the collision.
-Also, do not sign any statements or promise to pay for any damages without first consulting your lawyer.
+Avoid discussing fault when going over the facts with the other driver.
+Only speak with your lawyer and the police about the details of the accident.

-When you finish filing your report, exchange contact and insurance information with the other driver before you leave.
-The most important information includes:
+Once you've filed the report with the police officer, exchange contact and insurance information with the other driver before you leave.
+According to the III, the most important information includes:

 - Full name and contact information